Epsom and Leatherhead Railway: Epsom and Leatherhead Railway

 It emerged now that the LBSCR was planning to build a line to Horsham and later on to Portsmouth, directly in disregard of the territorial agreement.
 In view of the bad faith on the part of the LBSCR, the LSWR now felt free to make a deal: it leased the E&LR line, and opened it to traffic on 1 February 1859, between the joint station at Epsom and its terminus at Leatherhead.
 It was a single line and there was one intermediate station at Ashtead.
-As the other railways had not yet connected to the Joint station, the line was physically isolated, and through passengers for London had to make their own way between a temporary E&LR station at Epsom and the LB&SCR terminus.
+As the other railways had not yet connected to the joint station, the line was physically isolated, and through passengers for London had to make their own way between a temporary E&LR station at Epsom and the LBSCR terminus.
 On 4 April following, the W&DR line opened between Raynes Park and Epsom joint station, and through trains to London were started.
 There were seven passenger trains each way every weekday.

 The short connection from the LBSCR station at Epsom to the joint station was opened on 8 August 1859, so connecting the LBSCR to the line.
 LBSCR trains now started working on the E&LR line: six trains each way worked to London Bridge.
-At Epsom the 1859 Joint L&SWR and LB&SCR station was a very basic structure with side platforms and a double line junction at the London end.
+At Epsom the 1859 joint LSWR and LBSCR station was a very basic structure with side platforms and a double line junction at the London end.
 At Ashtead, trains initially stopped only by request at a platform with minimal facilities on the south side of the single line.
 The 1859 terminus at Barnett Wood, Leatherhead appears also to have been a simple affair, possibly of wooden construction, with a single platform on the east side.